Sit down and place your bets: Live dealer online casino games are live in Michigan.

 By the end of the work day, 15 players were playing baccarat and 45 players were playing live roulette.

-Several Michigan operators added live dealer online casino games
+10 Michigan operators now have live dealer online casino games

 Evolution has partnered with several Michigan online casino platforms for the live dealer games, some of which were already launched on Thursday.